nandansn/js-test-projects/contents/data-types/arrays.md

 ### About

-- used to stored ordered collection of data
+- used to store ordered collection of data
 - For example, we need that to store a list of something: users, goods, HTML elements etc.
   - It is not convenient to use an object here, because it provides no methods to manage the order of elements.
 We can’t insert a new property “between” the existing ones.
 Objects are just not meant for such use.